jll123567/NoAIArtMod/README.md

 Props and Avatars are just lists of the prop/avatar GUIDs that you want to block.

-A World is an object with an `Id`(The world's GUID) and a list of `Objects`.
+A World is an object with an `Id`(The world's GUID), A `Skybox` property, and a list of `Objects`.
 Each object needs either a `Name`(Name of game object) or an `Index`(Index of game object at its level in the hierarchy) .
 Each object can have a list a `Children` objects to build out the heirarchy.
-Each object can also have a `Behavior` that specifies what the mod should do with the object Check [This](https://github.com/jll123567/NoAIArtMod/blob/main/BlockLists/JillsBlockList.json) blocklist for an example.
+Each object can also have a `Behavior` that specifies what the mod should do with the object Check [This](https://github.com/jll123567/NoAIArtMod/blob/main/BlockLists/AIList.json) blocklist for an example.

 There are four available `Behavior`s: